-You can apply the following guidelines dressing for the inverted triangle body type.
+You can apply the following guidelines to dressing for the inverted triangle body type.

 How to dress for your inverted triangle body type

 - Create vertical lines with vertical stripes

 - Wear open necklines and collars, like halter necks, v-necks and scoop necks

 - Wear soft feminine textures to soften the shoulder line